Correlate Disparate Data Points

 Virtualization and service chaining introduce new layers of complexity that don’t follow the traditional monitoring rules.
 Service chaining does not adhere to the standard packet forwarding paradigms, while virtualization hides layers of valuable information.

-Micro-segmentation changes the security paradigm while introducing virtual machine (VM) mobility introduces north-to-south and east-to-west traffic trombones.
+Micro-segmentation changes the security paradigm while introducing virtual machine (VM) mobility, which introduces north-to-south and east-to-west traffic trombones.
 The VM, which the application sits on, now has mobility requirements and may move instantly to different on-premise data center topology types or external to the hybrid cloud.

 The hybrid cloud dissolves the traditional network perimeter and triggers disparate data points in multiple locations.
 Containers and microservices introduce a new wave of application complexity and data volume.
 Individual microservices require cross-communication, potentially located in geographically dispersed data centers.